stamatics/minimal-mistakes/_pages/projects-2023/index.md

 * **Expected Weekly Commitment :** 8 hours

-## 4 - Introduction to measure theory
+## 4 - Introduction to Measure Theory
 * **Mentors :** Suyash Kumar Pathak (SoberTone#0164)
 * **Project Area :** Real Analysis
 * **Description :** This project aims to unearth the deeper and much more sophisticated aspects of real analysis.
 This would help the students not only to build up on their knowledge of analysis but also make their platform much more robust.